sara-nl/jupyter/README.md

 This user guide will assume you will have obtained access to a deployed Jupyter notebook environment, and will explain how to manage users and data in the environment.

+## A Jupyter environment
+A Jupyter environment consists of a number of components:

+1. A JupyterHub interface
+1. A customizable Docker notebook image
+1. A web portal and an API for managing users
+1. Persistent user storage
+1. A persistent, shared **read-only** data storage

+The JupyterHub interface is the entry point for end-users.
+By logging in, the Hub will start an isolated notebook container based on a Docker notebook image.
+This image can be customized by installing additional kernels, libraries, extensions and other software.
+A web portal is available for easy management of users, and a user management API for automated control through scripting.

+Each user's notebook environment has its own persistent storage attached.
+Changes made to the data by the user will be saved between consecutive logins to the environment.
+In addition, a shared read-only data storage is available for hosting large data sets.
+Each user has read-only access to this data store in their own container.

 ## Creating a new Jupyter environment
 To create an Jupyter environment, SURFsara requires some information about the environment's hardware capacity and the software installation.
 This information is used to right-size the Jupyter cluster, prepare the (shared) storage and install the required software packages.
 The below information should be provided: